top of page

 IPA:

-An individual or entity that is excessively submissive, obedient, or unquestioningly supportive of another person or organization.
+Lapdog means an individual or entity that is excessively submissive, obedient, or unquestioningly supportive of another person or organization.

 "She was tired of being treated like a lapdog, always expected to do whatever her boss demanded."

-Detailed meaning of lapdog
+Detailed Meaning of Lapdog

 Similar to a small dog sitting docilely in its owner's lap, a lapdog in this context willingly and uncritically carries out the bidding or follows the instructions of those in power or influence, often at the expense of their own independent thinking or principles.
 They may lack the courage or willingness to challenge the status quo, instead preferring to maintain a comfortable relationship with their dominant counterpart.
 This term implies a lack of autonomy or assertiveness, suggesting that the lapdog is essentially controlled or heavily influenced by their master, losing their own identity in the process.